SOA4ID/Roofer-App/README.md

 export default config;
 ```

 > **Important:** The MQTT client used in this project is based on `Paho.MQTT.Client`, which means that your MQTT Broker must support Websocket connections, and that is the port you should use during the implementation.
-If do not have a preferred MQTT Broker Service Provider already, you can check [this one](http://cloudmqtt.com), for a free and easy implementation.
+If you do not have a preferred MQTT Broker Service Provider already, you can check [this one](http://cloudmqtt.com), for a free and easy implementation.